siavashk/pycpd/JOSS_Submission/paper.md

 iterates between an expectation (E) step and a maximization (M) step until convergence is achieved.
-The E-step estimates the posterior probability distributions of the GMM centroids (moving points) given the data (fixed points) then the M-step updates the transfomration to maximize the posterior probability that the data belong to the GMM distributions.
+The E-step estimates the posterior probability distributions of the GMM centroids (moving points) given the data (fixed points) then the M-step updates the transformation to maximize the posterior probability that the data belong to the GMM distributions.
 The E- and M-steps are iterated until convergence.